diffplug/gitfromscratch/manuscript/share/tags/tags.md

 ## Sharing tags

 Collaborating on a fixed target is a little easier than collaborating on a moving target, so tags are a great place to learn about sharing.
 To upload a tag, right-click it then `Sync -> Upload to origin`.
 This will upload the tag and all of its parent commits to the remote named "origin".
+The next time one of your colleagues clicks `Download all` on their repository, they will download this new tag.

 Whenever you upload a tag or branch, git will ensure that every single ancestor commit of the tag or branch also gets uploaded.
-This will usually happen very quickly, because git will only have to upload new commits which the server doesn't have yet.
+This will usually happen very quickly, because git will only need to upload new commits which the server doesn't have yet.

-Now, the next time one of your colleagues clicks `Download all` on their repository, they will download this new tag.

 ## Moving a tag